Dynamical symmetries of the anisotropic oscillator: Concluding remarks

-One should further remark that although we have argued that the symmetry group associated with the \(n\)-dimensional oscillator (both isotropic or anisotropic) is \(SU(n)\), the system admits of a slightly larger symmetry group, which is \(U(n) = SU(n) \otimes U(1)\).
-This is easy to see from our two-dimensional example wherein, the \(SU(2)\) generators obeying the \(su(2)\) algebra were just three in number, i.e. \(\{\mathcal{I}_1, \mathcal{I}_2, \mathcal{I}_3\}\), but we have an additional constant of motion which is \(\mathcal{I}_0\).
-This fourth first integral can be intuitively associated with the extended symmetry group \(U(2)\) of which \(SU(2)\) is a subgroup.
-However, since on a four-dimensional phase space, only up to three constants of motion can be functionally independent, we may just consider \(\{\mathcal{I}_1, \mathcal{I}_2, \mathcal{I}_3\}\) as the independent first integrals, while \(\mathcal{I}_0\), which can in principle be expressed in terms of the others is just the Casimir of the \(su(2)\) Lie algebra given in eqn (\ref{su2lie}).
-Thus, it suffices to say that the symmetry group is \(SU(n)\) with the conserved quantities obeying an \(su(n)\) Lie algebra.
-Finally, we remark that for larger values of \(n\), say for \(n = 3\), there are more conserved quantities than can be functionally independent coming from the group \(SU(n)\), but nevertheless, the quantity \(\mathcal{I}_0\) (just the Hamiltonian) comes from the extended group \(U(n) = SU(n) \otimes U(1)\) and Poisson-commutes with all others. \\
+One should further remark that although we have argued that the symmetry group associated with the $n$-dimensional oscillator (both isotropic and anisotropic) is $SU(n)$, the system admits a slightly larger symmetry group, which is $U(n)$.
+This is easy to see from our two-dimensional example wherein, the $SU(2)$ generators obeying the $su(2)$ algebra were just three in number, i.e. $\{\mathcal{I}_1, \mathcal{I}_2, \mathcal{I}_3\}$, but we have an additional constant of motion which is $\mathcal{I}_0$.
+This fourth first integral can be associated with the extended symmetry group $U(2)$ of which $SU(2)$ is a subgroup.
+However, since on a four-dimensional phase space, only up to three constants of motion can be functionally independent, we may just consider $\{\mathcal{I}_1, \mathcal{I}_2, \mathcal{I}_3\}$ as the independent first integrals, while $\mathcal{I}_0$, which can in principle be expressed in terms of the others is just the Casimir (central element) of the $su(2)$ Lie algebra given in Eq. (\ref{su2lie}).
+Thus, it suffices to say that the symmetry group is $SU(n)$ with the conserved quantities obeying an $su(n)$ Lie algebra.
+Finally, we remark that for larger values of $n$, say for $n = 3$, there are more conserved quantities than can be functionally independent coming from the group $SU(n)$, but nevertheless, the quantity $\mathcal{I}_0$ (just the Hamiltonian) comes from the extended group $U(n)$, and Poisson-commutes with all others. \\

-\textbf{Acknowledgements:} A.S. would like to acknowledge the financial support from IIT Bhubaneswar, in the form of an Institute Research Fellowship.
-The work of A.G. is supported by Ministry of Education (MoE), Government of India in the form of a Prime Minister's Research Fellowship (ID: 1200454). \\
+\textbf{Acknowledgements:} We thank the anonymous referees for their valuable comments which have led to a considerable improvement of this article.
+A.S. would like to acknowledge the financial support from IIT Bhubaneswar in the form of an Institute Research Fellowship.
+The work of A.G. is supported by Ministry of Education (MoE), Government of India in the form of a Prime Minister's Research Fellowship (ID: 1200454).